-- Paper - Located in both the main stacks and the government documents stacks which are open stacks.
+- Paper - Located in both the main stacks and the government documents stacks, which are open stacks.
 Selected Louisiana related publications are located within the closed stacks area of the Special Collections department.

 - Microforms - Filed in microfiche cabinets near documents stacks.
-Some titles located in Microforms dept. Readex Microprint collections located in government documents stacks.
+Some titles located in the Microforms dept. Readex Microprint collections located in government documents stacks.

-- Electronic Products - CD-ROMs, DVD-ROMs, DVDs, Video or Audio Cassettes filed in multi-media cabinets.
+- Electronic Products - CD-ROMs, DVD-ROMs, DVDs, Video, or Audio Cassettes filed in multi-media cabinets.

 - Maps, Atlases, Posters - Located in government documents map/atlas cases, stacks, or Louisiana Room (Louisiana USGS quadrangle maps)

-- Internet Access - Provided throughout the library at computers in the Reference Online Center, STEP Lab, stand-alone stations and via wireless connections.
+- Internet Access - Provided throughout the library at computers in the Reference Online Center, STEP Lab, stand-alone stations, and via wireless connections.
 Designated guest login information is provided for Library workstations that require university authentication.

 Additional Public Service Guidelines for Government Information in Electronic Formats

 The University of Louisiana at Lafayette depository library provides free and equal access to government information in electronic and digital formats.
-The formats/media include online/digital publications/collections, DVD-ROM, DVD, CD-ROM, audio-CD, video-cassette tape (VHS ), audio-cassette tape and others as disseminated by the Federal Depository Library Program (FDLP).
+The formats/media include online/digital publications/collections, DVD-ROM, DVD, CD-ROM, audio-CD, video-cassette tape (VHS ), audio-cassette tape, and others as disseminated by the Federal Depository Library Program (FDLP).
 Public services for these products equal those services for other general and special collections of the library.